toji/toji.dev/index.md

  - [Spookyball](https://spookyball.com/) - Halloween-themed breakout clone.
 One of the first WebGPU games.
  - [Efficiently rendering glTF with WebGPU](https://toji.github.io/webgpu-gltf-case-study/) - Article covering problems you may encounter when loading models with WebGPU and how to fix them.

+## A note on AI use
+All the content on this site is lovingly crafted by hand, with no AI used in it's creation.
+That means any mistakes you might find are plain old human error, not LLM hallucinations.

 <!--Included just to ensure that Mastodon verifies this site-->
 <a rel="me" href="https://mastodon.social/@tojiro"></a>